Sarawak May 28 – June 6, 2017

 Most visitors to tropical rainforests expect to see huge numbers of birds, mammals and reptiles scurrying about on the forest floor and swinging through the trees – but that is not what they are like.
 Despite high biodiversity, there is low species abundance.
 The animals are all there but are generally very shy of us predatory humans and most of us are not very clever at spotting them.
 We smoke, wear insect repellent, antiperspirants and perfumes and we make noise.
 Then animals know we are coming long before we are close enough to see them.

-The geologic highlight of the park are the Pinnacles, a fantastic collection of razor sharp limestone formations that rise up to 50m.
+The geologic highlight of the park is the Pinnacles, a fantastic collection of razor-sharp limestone formations that rise up to 50m.
 But it was entirely booked out when we were to be in Sarawak.
-The is a 3day/2night trip that entails a longboat trip and then an easy 9km walk to a camp.
-From camp 5, the trail to the ridge overlooking the Pinnacles is 2.4kms and a 1200m vertical climb.
+This is a 3-day/2-night trip that entails a longboat trip and then an easy 9km walk to a camp.
+From camp 5, the trail to the ridge overlooking the Pinnacles is 2.4 km and a 1200m vertical climb.
 The last section is vertical with several ladders and ropes to climb.
 If the guide thinks you can’t reach the top in time before being able to descend by dark, it is necessary to return to camp.
 The trip back down is often much harder.
-You have to supply your own food, water and sleeping bag.
+You have to supply your food, water and sleeping bag.

-Instead of the Pinnacles that required 3 full days, we booked many cave tours.
+Instead of the Pinnacles which required 3 full days, we booked many cave tours.
 International caving standards require that all caving groups have a minimum of 4 persons (3 guests and a guide).

 There are several guided walks: 1.
 Canopy Skywalk (see below) 2.
 Night Walk (see below) 3.
 Garden of Eden (see below) 4.
 Pinnacles and 5.
 Mulu Summit (24kms, 2400m elevation gain, 4 days/3 nights, guide required).